vincenthz/eccoxide/README.md

 Finally we rely on other arithmetic tools (e.g. sage and magma) to provides some further guarantees on the values expected.

+## Curves

+For now, most SEC2 curves are supported through fiat-crypto:

+* p256r1, p256k1, p384r1, p521r1
+* p190r1, p190k1: not particularly recommended due to size

+Special cases:

+* p224k1: p=5 mod 8, using alternative approach for sqrt calculation
+* p224r1: p=1 mod 8, using tonelli shanks algorithm for sqrt calculation

+Optionally someone can enable all SEC2 curves less than 190bits (112 to 160 bits) using sec2-small features, but the size of those curves are too small to be used in normal settings.
+Also those curves are using a generic backend using num-traits and num-bigint, which is not particularly fast, nor secure.

+Futures plans includes support of ed25519, ed448, curve9767, and other edwards curves, and maybe other.

 ## FAQ

 Q: Does using formally generated modules makes this crate more secure ?